rsmaller/carg/README.md

 inside of it.
 In this case, the keyword `now` would only have meaning if `push` is supplied alongside it.

 #### nestedArgumentInit()
 This function will initialize a boolean argument as a nested argument root node.
-This function takes the argument and a string; the string is the argument the program will search for to match and toggle that boolean argument.
+This function takes the argument, a string, and new flags; the string is the argument the program will search for to match and toggle that boolean argument.

 #### nestArgument()
 This function will nest a boolean argument in another nested argument, whether it is a root node or not.
 As of now, each